-Whether you just became a PT graduate, are interested in taking classes to become a personal trainer, or just really enjoy staying fit and active, this video will teach you some great exercises you can do at home.
+Whether you just became a PT graduate, are interested in learning how to become a personal trainer, or just really enjoy staying fit and active, this video will teach you some great exercises you can do at home.

 Charlotte Tooth (00:00):